Yarn Choices: Which Yarn for Which Project?

 Which is softer, the acrylic or the wool?
 You don't want your cardigan to be scratchy on its sensitive baby skin, so that's something to consider.

 Which is more expensive?
-Babies grow super fast, and if it’s going to set you back quite a bit, will it be worth it if it doesn’t wear it for long?
+Babies grow super fast, and if it's going to set you back quite a bit, will it be worth it if the little bundle doesn’t actually wear it for long?